 The members of the organization (or “the membership”), during a Regular or Special Meeting or at the Annual Convention, shall be the highest body of the organization.
 Special Meetings are restricted in scope and shall have the authority to deal with only those specific matters for which they may be called.
 The Steering Committee shall be the highest body of the organization between Regular and Special Meetings and Conventions, and shall be responsible for the administration of the organization and the implementation of policies formulated by members.

 DSA SF shall hold an Annual Convention annually with at least 30 days notice given to all members.
-The members shall meet to elect officers and to discuss and decide primarily, but not exclusively, the political orientation of the organization and program direction, including chapter priorities for the year.
+The members shall meet to discuss the political moment–locally, nationally and internationally–and how it should impact our work; to elect officers and to discuss and decide primarily, but not exclusively, the political orientation of the organization and program direction, including chapter priorities for the year.

 Chapter Priorities are time-bound, large-scale structural and/or campaign-based initiatives that require major sustained effort and resources.
 The chapter will give these initiatives priority including but not limited to the following: time set aside at chapter regular meetings, space on the website, money from the budget, and mobilization of new and inactive members.